Council Service Delivery during COVID-19 (Coronavirus) conditions

 As part of this proactive review several changes will occur to certain aspects of Council’s operations and service delivery.
 Mr Cowley said that with a high population of elderly and vulnerable people living in the City, adequate action needs to be taken to support and protect residents and employees.

-- All events on Council premises will comply with Federal Government guidelines.
+No events on Council premises exceeding 60 people will be permitted.
 Council will ask the community to reconsider their need to hold private events and postpone.
 Hirers will be refunded their deposits.

-- The George Bolton Swimming Centre and Tusmore Wading Pool closed.
+- The George Bolton Swimming Centre and Tusmore Wading Pool will close.

 - The Commonwealth Home Support Program will continue to provide certain essential wellbeing services.
 Non-essential services will cease.

-- Volunteers and the volunteer program are temporarily ceased, with existing casual staff utilised where possible for service provision.
+- Volunteers and the volunteer program will temporarily cease, with existing casual staff utilised where possible for service provision.

-- The Civic Centre, Civic Centre Customer Service Desk and Community Centre Service Desk is closed with frontline staff continuing to deliver the call centre services (phone and email).
+- The Civic Centre, Civic Centre Customer Service Desk and Community Centre Service Desk will be closed with frontline staff continuing to deliver the call centre services (phone and email).
 Additional resources will be diverted to call centre facilities and to manage queries.

 - Recognising these unprecedented circumstances, Council will not impose late fines or interest on the fourth rates instalment for 2019/20 that are due on 1 June 2020.